tkeene/wind-waker-light-stencils/README.md

 Both of these stem from the stencil mask of one OrderedMaterial object drawing on the stencil buffer, which is later read by a different OrderedMaterial object's renderers.
 Any part of the renderer outside its mask may still draw, which is the case in both of the above screenshots.

 I tried resolving this by giving each torch another material that clears the stencil buffer, but my solutions only added more rendering artifacts and glitches.
+I decided it wasn't worth delaying release another week to debug.
 I leave it to wiser engineers to find fixes for these issues.

 Please let me know what you come up with, I'd love to hear from you.